sense-base/base/docs/docker/README.md

   * In GNU/Linux: [:link:](https://docs.docker.com/engine/install) and [:link:](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04).
   * In Mac or Windows: [:link:](https://www.docker.com/products/docker-desktop/).

+## Using [Visual Studio Code](https://code.visualstudio.com/) either on GNU/Linux or MacOS
+Open your project VSCode that requires [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers&ssr=false#review-details) extension.
+Once project is open in VSCode you will automatically see and click `Reopen in Container`.

 ## Using terminal in GNU/Linux OS distributions
 ### Build docker image